targaryen1212/orbb-chrome-extension/README.md

 # Orbb for Chrome

-A Manifest V3 Chrome extension that runs in the side panel and saves into Orbb through `@orbb/orbit-sdk`.
+A Manifest V3 Chrome extension that runs in Chrome’s side panel and saves content to Orbb using `@orbb/orbit-sdk`.

-## What it supports
+## Features

-- QR login authorized by the Orbb mobile app.
-The extension receives a 30-day, write-only V2 token without storing an Orbb password.
+* QR-based sign-in authorized through the Orbb mobile app
-- One-click capture of the current page.
+* One-click capture of the current page
-- Drag and drop for links, images, audio, text, and files up to 10 MB.
+* Drag-and-drop capture for links, images, audio, text, and files up to 10 MB
-- Context-menu capture for pages, links, images, and selected quotes on desktop.
+* Context-menu capture for pages, links, images, and selected text
-- Instagram saved posts and folders, Reddit saved posts, and X bookmarks.
+* Import of Instagram saved posts and folders, Reddit saved posts, and X bookmarks
-- Manual or scheduled collection every 30 minutes, hourly, every 6 hours, or daily.
+* Manual and scheduled collection
-- URL normalization and local deduplication before an item is sent to Orbit.
+* URL normalization and local duplicate detection before saving

 ## Build

-Requires Node.js `>=22.13.0`.
+Requires Node.js 22.13.0 or later.

 ```bash
 git clone https://github.com/OWNER/orbb-chrome-extension.git